D7ry/cs184-proj-writeup/proj1/writeup.md

 ### Implementation

-Without super-sampling, the rasterizer's `sample_buffer` is as large as frame buffer, and drawing onto the frame-buffer is a 1-1 mapping process.
+Without super-sampling, the rasterizer's `sample_buffer` is as large as the frame buffer, and drawing onto the frame buffer is a 1-1 mapping process.
 The rasterization pipeline before SS works as follows:
 1. Sample pixels from the triangle using either implementation described in Part 1.
 2. Draw the sample buffer onto the frame buffer 1-on-1 at `RasterizerImp::resolve_to_framebuffer()`.

-To achieve SS, first we scale the width and height of the `sample_buffer` by the square root of `sample_rate`, which made the sample buffer able to contain sample_rate times framebuffer worth of pixels.
+To achieve SS, first, we scale the width and height of the `sample_buffer` by the square root of `sample_rate`, which made the sample buffer able to contain sample_rate times framebuffer worth of pixels.
 Algorithmically, this is done by calling `samlpe_buffer.resize(width * height * sample_rate)`, as `samlpe_buffer` is stored as a 1D vector.

-The pipeline now looks like this, green highlighted being the added steps:
+The pipeline now looks like this, with green highlighted being the added steps:
 1. <span style="color:green;">Scale up the size of sample_buffer by sample_rate.</span>
-2. <span style="color:green;">Before initialing <code>Triangle_2D</code>, scale up the coordinates of the triangle, each by sqrt(sample_rate)</span>
+2. <span style="color:green;">Before initializing <code>Triangle_2D</code>, scale up the coordinates of the triangle, each by sqrt(sample_rate)</span>
 3. Sample pixels from the triangle using either implementation described in Part 1.
 4. <span style="color:grey;"><s>Draw the sample buffer onto the frame buffer 1-on-1.</s></span>
 5. <span style="color:green;">For each pixel to be drawn to the frame buffer, look for the corresponding <code>sample_rate</code> times as many pixels from the sample buffer, and draw the average of the sample pixels' colors onto the frame buffer.